GeorgetownMakerHubOrg/air-quality/README.md

 ## Open Actions/Areas of Investigation & Improvement:

 1. Continue to evaluate power usage using the DC Power Supply in the Hub.
 Are sensors unnecessarily draining the battery?
 Currently, the unit draws 75 mA running and 2 mA in deep sleep - much of the draw during sleep is from the sensors.
 At a 1 minute sampling, we can go about 10 days (without using the 680 or 30105)
 1. Better understanding of the accuracy and target purpose of the MAX30105 and Bosch BME680 Sensors.
-More work is needed here but here's [a good starting point.](https://hackaday.io/project/18518-iteration-8/log/55721-a-first-attempt-at-figuring-out-the-max30105-air-particle-sensor)
+More work is needed here but here's [a good starting point.](https://hackaday.io/project/18518-iteration-8/log/55721-a-first-attempt-at-figuring-out-the-max30105-air-particle-sensor).
+More and more articles are appearing on this subject of Consumer Grade Air Quality Monitoring such as [this](https://molekule.com/blog/consumer-grade-air-quality-sensors-are-they-good-enough/).
 1. Integration with other IoT sites - ThingSpeak, Wunderground.
 1. Let's track low power options like [nanoPower](http://nanopower.no/#p) which uses the nrf chipset from Norway.